Orlando Antigua

-Orlando Radhames Antigua Fernández (born February 20, 1973), nicknamed "Hurricane", is a former Dominican-American basketball player and is currently an assistant coach at the University of Kentucky under John Calipari.
+Orlando Radhames Antigua Fernández (born February 20, 1973), nicknamed "Hurricane", is a Dominican-American basketball coach and former player who is currently the associate head coach at University of Illinois Urbana-Champaign.
+He was also an assistant there from 2017 to 2021.

+Antigua was previously an assistant coach under John Calipari at the University of Kentucky.
 He is widely known as becoming the first Hispanic and the first non-black player for the Harlem Globetrotters in 52 years when he signed in 1995.
-After his retirement from playing professional basketball he was named an assistant coach for the Pittsburgh Panthers, the Memphis Tigers, the Illinois Fighting Illini and the Kentucky Wildcats.
-In 2014, he was named the head coach of South Florida, which he held until 2017.
-He is also the head coach of the Dominican Republic national basketball team.
+After his retirement from playing professional basketball he was named an assistant coach at Pittsburgh, the University of Memphis, and the University of Kentucky.
+In 2014, he was named the head coach at South Florida, which he held until 2017.
+He also served as the head coach of the Dominican Republic national basketball team from 2013 to 2015.

 Early years

 Antigua was born in the Dominican Republic to a Dominican father and Puerto Rican mother.
 The family moved to New York City and lived in the Bronx where he was raised.
 There Antigua and his two siblings received their primary and secondary education.
 He attended St. Raymond's High School, where he played basketball.

 On Halloween night in 1988, Antigua became the victim of a drive-by shooting and was shot in the head near his left eye.
-He recovered from the shooting, however the doctors were unable to retrieve the bullet until a later time.
+He recovered from the shooting, although the doctors were unable to extract the bullet until a later time.
 He was back playing basketball just two months after the incident and gained media attention as the kid who'd taken a bullet to the head in a drive-by in his rough Bronx neighborhood.
 During this period of his life Antigua's family also went through a period of homelessness.
 He kept the family together while housing was secured.

 He overcame these difficulties and went on to serve as student council president at his high school and played a major role in the program's New York Catholic League Championship run under head coach Gary DeCesare.
 As a senior, he earned All-New York City and Parade All America Second Team honors.
 Antigua also played on the Gauchos youth basketball team.
 He caught the attention of various scouts during his high school playing days and was signed with the University of Pittsburgh.